contao/docs/docs/dev/framework/page-controllers.md

 $GLOBALS['TL_LANG']['PTY']['example'] = ['Example', 'Example page type.'];
 ```

-Now we are all set and can add this new page type in the site structure of the Contao
+Now we are all set and can add this new page in the site structure of the Contao
 back end:

 ![Custom page type in the Contao back end](/framework/images/custom-page-type-back-end.png?classes=shadow)